Steely-vented hummingbird: Movement

 The steely-vented hummingbird is essentially sedentary but might make local movements in response to availability of flowering plants.

 Feeding

 Little is known about the steely-vented hummingbird's feeding practices or diet.
 It is known to forage for nectar at low bushes and trees and is thought to be somewhat territorial.

 Breeding

 The steely-vented hummingbird apparently breeds at any time of the year in Colombia.
-Essentailly nothing else is known about the species' breeding phenology.
+Essentially nothing else is known about the species' breeding phenology.
 One nest was described as a simple cup "saddled" on a limb of an isolated tree about 8 m above the ground.
 The eggs, incubation period, and time to fledging have not been described.

 Vocalization

 The steely-vented hummingbird's song has not been described in words.
 Its calls have been described as "a high, sharp tsit or dry chit, sometimes uttered in sputtering series."

 Status

 The IUCN follows HBW taxonomy and so has included the blue-vented hummingbird in its assessment of the steely-vented.
 It has assessed the combined species as being of Least Concern.
 It has a population of at least 500,000 mature individuals that is believed to be decreasing.
 No immediate threats have been identified.
 The steely-vented hummingbird sensu stricto is considered fairly common to common in most of its range and numerous in some habitats, and it occurs in at least one protected area.